 smh meaning in text

-If you text, scroll social media, or follow memes, you’ve definitely seen people write “SMH meaning in text.”
-It shows up in comments, reactions, TikTok captions, WhatsApp chats, and even sarcastic replies to memes — but it confuses many because it’s not a word…it’s a feeling.
+If you text, scroll social media, or follow memes, you’ve definitely seen people write “SMH” It shows up in comments, reactions, TikTok captions, WhatsApp chats, and even sarcastic replies to memes — but it confuses many because it’s not a word…it’s a feeling.

 Sometimes it means disappointment.